phly/keep-a-changelog/README.md

 ## Supported commands

-- `release`: create a new release on your given provider, using the relevant changelog entry.
-This command also pushes the related tag.
 - `bump`, `bump:bugfix`, and `bump:patch`: Create a new changelog entry for the next bugfix release.
 - `bump:minor`: Create a new changelog entry for the next minor release.